Geocodio/docs/source.html.md

 `residential` will be set to `true` for residential addreses and `false` for commercial addresses.

+The value can also be `null` if there are no records that indicate the residential status of this property.

 ### Carrier Route ID
 A 4-byte code that determines the type of postal route that that servers the address.
 Possible values are: